-Along the way, I’ve been honored with awards and scholarships from Yale University, UCLA, General Electric Foundation, Lemann Foundation, and The Club of Rome.
-Earlier in my career, I helped build Stone Payments (NASDAQ: STNE) and founded MePrepara, an online math prep platform with 140+ videos that helped low-income Brazilian students prepare for GRE/GMAT exams.
+Earlier in my career, I helped build Stone Payments (NASDAQ: STNE) as its first employee and founded MePrepara, an online math prep platform with 140+ video lessons that helped low-income Brazilian students prepare for GRE and GMAT exams.

 Projects